 - I currently have more than 550 leaders in my downline

 - I am blessed to have more than 17,000 people on my team

 One last update…

-As difficult as it was for me, this past January I left the financial firm I’d worked with for the past 14 years, and for the first time in 23 years, I’m not actively working in the financial services industry.
+As difficult as it was for me, in January, 2018, I left the financial firm I’d worked with for the past 14 years, and for the first time in 23 years, I’m not actively working in the financial services industry.
 It was a heart wrenching decision and one that came only through the heartbreak of having a business relationship dissolve to the point I couldn’t continue in it.

 In 2018, thanks to Norwex, I didn’t have to stay in a bad situation.
 I didn’t have to let myself be hurt any further.
 I absolutely love financial planning and believe God has given me a gift to help people in that arena.
 I love the clients I was working with.
 I loved the impact I was making in people’s lives, but I no longer had to stay in an environment that wasn’t healthy for me.
 Thanks to Norwex, I was able to say that I was ending that phase of my life.